• Skip to primary navigation

 • Sharp Eyes & A Keen Sense of Smell.
 Honestly, once you make brown butter once, you’ll wonder what all the anxiety was about.
 If you’re tuned into the moment, you will have no problem identifying when your batch is ready.

-• Start by melting your butter over medium heat in a saucepan.
+• Start the cooking process by melting your cold butter over medium heat in a small saucepan.
 Use a pan with a light-colored bottom so you can keep track of the color.

 • First, the butter will melt and look opaque.

-• Next, it will begin to bubble.
+• Next, once your butter melts it will begin to bubble.
 The bubbles will be small and vigorous, and it’ll be hard to see the bottom of the pan.
 Keep the faith.

 Cubes of unsalted butter in a dutch oven.